 The Journey Westward

-Once you arrive at New York Penn Station, you’ll be met near the Amtrak information booth at 10:00 AM sharp by a Broadway Limited staff member.
+Once you arrive at New York Penn Station, you’ll be met near the Amtrak waiting area at 10:00 AM sharp by a Broadway Limited staff member.
 You will be ushered through the bustling terminal and whisked down a staircase to the waiting train #43, the westbound Pennsylvanian, which traverses the original route of the Broadway Limited from New York to Pittsburgh.

 Three original Pennsylvania Railroad passenger cars (the Catalpa Falls, the Colonial Crafts, and the Frank Thomson) will be waiting for you on the front of the train, gleaming in their shiny Tuscan red paint with imitation gold pinstriping.
 As you board these 70-year-old railcars, you’ll be transported back in time to 1949, confronted with the bold colors and styles of famed industrial designer Raymond Loewy.
 A Broadway Limited staff member will stow your bags while another leads you to your seats.
 At 10:52 AM, you’ll be on your way west, sailing along the Northeast Corridor at 110 miles per hour as you enjoy the lively camaraderie of 62 other guests.
 You will be free to explore and take advantage of available table seating in all three cars and the rear observation lounge in the Frank Thomson, which will be open to all passengers for most of the trip.